 Description: This course offers extensive training in expository, persuasive and descriptive writing, business writing, and poetry.
 Various writing methods will be studied.
 Methods of research and the research paper will also be completed.
+Prerequisites: Completion of English 11

 Method of Grading: Daily writing assignments, essays, and a research paper